Jewelry Care and Cleaning

-Although diamond is known as the hardest material on earth, it still runs the risk of being chipped: a hard blow to the girdle (its middle) or culet (the pointy bottom) may damage it.
+Although diamond is known as the hardest material on earth, there is still a chance for it to chip: a hard blow to the girdle (the outermost edge) or culet (the pointy bottom) may damage it.
 Aside from this, however, diamond is essentially indestructible.
-Additionally, its not a good idea to wear your ring while sleeping - due to the prongs potentially catching on the mattress fibers and either tearing the mattress or pulling a prong off.
+Additionally, it's not a good idea to wear your ring while sleeping - due to the prongs potentially catching on the mattress fibers and either tearing the mattress or pulling a prong off.

-For even more protection, try this surefire method of keeping your ring looking its best: Grab a toothbrush and some dish soap, mixing it in a small bowl filled with hot water.
-Following this, take your ring and drop it in the bowl, letting it soak for about ten minutes.
+For even more protection, try this surefire method of keeping your ring looking its best: Grab a toothbrush and some dish soap, and mix them in a small bowl filled with hot water.
+After this, drop your ring in the bowl, letting it soak for about ten minutes.
 After that, take the ring out with tongs - as the water will be very hot - and gently brush it until all dirt has been removed.
 Finally, submerge the ring back into the bowl and rinse off the soap with cold water, and dry with a soft, lint-free cloth.

 Ammonia solutions, ethyl alcohol, and jewelry cleaning solutions may also be used for cleaning and soaking diamond jewelry.
 The alcohol quickly evaporates not leaving water spots.
-Ammonia is not only good for cleaning non-enhanced natural diamonds, is is also good for brightening metals, especially yellow gold.
-Be cautioned that ammonia and alcohol may damage enhanced diamonds as well as color gemstones, so avoid contact with any other stone but non-enhanced natural diamond.
+Ammonia is not only good for cleaning non-enhanced natural diamonds but is also suitable for brightening metals, especially yellow gold.
+Be cautioned that ammonia and alcohol may damage enhanced diamonds as well as color gemstones, so avoid contact with any other stone but a non-enhanced natural diamond.

-In order to dispose of more stubburn encrusted dirt, rings must be periodically cleaned professionally with ultrasonics/steamers, and in more severe cases using alternate cleaning techniques.
-Be cautioned that ultrasonic and steam cleaners should not be used for cracked diamonds, enhanced diamonds, and color gemstones such as: emerald, tanzanite, opal, pearls, coral, turquoise, and many more.
+To dispose of more stubborn encrusted dirt, rings must be periodically cleaned professionally with ultrasonics/steamers, and in more severe cases using alternate cleaning techniques.
+Be cautioned that ultrasonic and steam cleaners should not be used for cracked diamonds, enhanced diamonds, and color gemstones such as emerald, tanzanite, opal, pearls, coral, turquoise, and many more.

-Lengthy and risky cleaning procedures can be avoided by cleaning your jewerly on a regular basis.
-For a diamond ring worn daily, once a week cleaning at home is highly recommended.
-Feel free to stop by our store for a cleaning assessement and jewelry cleaning.
+Lengthy and risky cleaning procedures can be avoided by cleaning your jewelry regularly.
+For a diamond ring worn daily, once-a-week cleaning at home is highly recommended.
+Feel free to stop by our store for a cleaning assessment and jewelry cleaning.